 Since protein has 4 calories per gram and fat has 9 calories per gram, you can calculate this by multiplying your daily protein goal by 4 and your daily fat intake goal by 9.
 Your intake of calories from protein and fat will depend on this.
 The grams of carbohydrates you must consume to meet but not go over your daily calorie intake are then determined by subtracting this amount from your estimated daily energy need and dividing the result by 4 (the number of calories in one gram of carbohydrates).
 Long-term muscle building without excessive fat gain is possible with a steady protein intake and a daily caloric limit of 500 more calories.

-Resistance training and eating right must be prioritised if you want to gain muscle.
+Resistance training and eating right must be prioritised to gain muscle.
 Compound and isolation movements with weights should make up most of a muscle-building workout.
 Still, specific exercises, sets, and repetitions should be changed to promote steady, long-term muscle strength and development gains.
 In addition, the right amount of protein, fat and calories must be consumed concerning your daily energy expenditure to promote muscle growth while avoiding excessive weight gain.
 Finally, you must lift heavy, eat well, and maintain consistency to achieve your muscle-building goals.

 1. The thought of starting to work towards a muscular body intimidates me.
 Where do I start?